Information for Authors

 All correspondence concerning submissions is between the author, Editor-in-Chief and Editorial Assistant.
-To submit your paper for consideration, visit the web submission system at Manuscript Central found at http://mc.manuscriptcentral.com/tciaig-ieee.
+To submit your paper for consideration, visit the web submission system at Schol-arOne Manuscripts found at http://mc.manuscriptcentral.com/tg-ieee.
 Here you can create a new account or use an existing one if you have one, and submit a first draft of a new manuscript.
-The journal operates a single-blind review process.
-Authors should list their names and affiliations on the manuscript, but the reviewers and the associate editor for each paper will remain anonymous.
-Use ample margins on all sides, and please ensure that your uploaded file prints without error on both 8.5x11 inch and A4 paper.
+Use ample margins on all sides, and ensure that your uploaded file prints without error on both 8.5 × 11 inch and A4 paper.

-Mandatory Over-Length Page Charges.
-If the voluntary page charge is not honoured, the IEEE will impose a mandatory over-length page charge of $200 per page for each page in excess of the pages specified in the relevant category.
+Mandatory Overlength Page Charges: If the voluntary page charge is not honored, the IEEE will impose a mandatory overlength page charge of $200 per page for each page in excess of10 pages for full papers, six pages for short papers, and four pages for letters.
 Detailed instructions on payment of these charges will accompany the page proof.

 Submission of Final Manuscript